How much are miles and points worth?

 As you can see, doing a little simple math when redeeming points can help you determine whether or not you’re getting good value out of your points.
 So now you’re asking, “why not just get one of those 2% cash back cards?”

 Depending on your travel needs, you may find some value in using a cash back card.
-But for the most part, you will always get more out of a points earning card if you learn how to earn and redeem efficiently.
+But for the most part, you will get more value out of a points earning card if you learn how to earn and redeem efficiently.
 Yes, you’re earning 2% cash back, but when it comes to redeeming, you redeem at a 1% rate.
 Here’s an analysis:

 With the Capital One Venture card: